 Not all employees must be given a choice.
 The legislation specifically excludes:

 - employees covered by a range of employment agreements that specify a super fund

 - government employees in unfunded public sector super schemes

 - government employees who are members of the Commonwealth Superannuation Scheme (CSS) or the Public Sector Superannuation Scheme (PSS), other than PSSAP members

 - employees who remain a member of a defined benefit fund that is in surplus or who have accrued their maximum benefit.

 The employers of individuals covered by these exclusions may be able to make contributions according to the relevant award, agreement, legislation or trust deed and still comply with the super choice rules.
 This will be determined by the wording of the particular instrument.
 Employers should seek legal advice from a workplace or industrial relations lawyer.

 A Bill had been introduced to Parliament in September 2017, which had not passed both houses prior to the 2019 Federal election being called.
 This means this Bill lapsed and the proposal is not proceeding.
 The amendments that had been proposed were to provide choice of fund for employees where they are employed under a workplace determination or enterprise agreement made on or after 1 July 2018.
-Employees employed under, or in accordance with, a workplace determination or enterprise agreement made before 1 July 2018 will continue to be denied a choice of fund for their compulsory superannuation contributions.
+Employees employed under, or in accordance with, a workplace determination or enterprise agreement made before 1 July 2018 would have continued to be denied a choice of fund for their compulsory superannuation contributions.
 This proposal did not proceed.